 3. Equipment mobilization and material delivery:

-A crane, drill rig, concrete truck, boom trucks, trailers, structures, steel casing and rebar cages are some of the equipment and materials that may be moved into the right-of-way for construction.
+A crane, drill rig, concrete truck, boom trucks, trailers, structures, steel casing and rebar cages are some of the equipment and materials that will be moved into the site for construction.

 4. Foundation construction: